 Are alumni of the previous Clinical Scholars Program eligible to apply to this program?

 Yes, alumni and current scholars of the previously funded RWJF Clinical Scholars Program (1972 – 2016) are eligible to apply to this program.
 This Clinical Scholars Program differs from the prior Clinical Scholars Program (now National Clinician Scholars Program) in that it is not a research training program.
 Instead, it’s a leadership training program.
 We expect applicants to have some facility with qualitative and quantitative skills as well as with data collection, interpretation, and dissemination.
 We will provide those skills as needed for the teams that are selected for the program.

 What is a “Wicked Problem”?

-“Wicked Problem” was originally coined within the context of social policy.
-The concept of a “wicked problem” is one that requires solutions that embrace a scientific-rational approach while also recognizing the very real contributions of politics, behavior, environment, and other complex factors.
+A “wicked problem” is one that requires solutions that embrace a scientific-rational approach while also recognizing the very real contributions of politics, behavior, environment, and other complex factors.
 View current fellow projects for examples.